SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training

 \section{Experiments}

-\textbf{Experimental Setup}\; To evaluate our proposed method, we conduct experiments with CIFAR10, SVHN, and CIFAR100 datasets~\citep{netzer2011reading,krizhevsky2009learning}.
-To compare our method with existing FL and SSFL methods, we follow the standard communication efficient FL setting, which was originally used in FedAvg~\citep{mcmahan2017communication} and widely adopted by following works, such as \citep{liang2020think, acar2021federated, diao2021heterofl}.
+\textbf{Experimental setup}\; To evaluate our proposed method, we conduct experiments with CIFAR10, SVHN, and CIFAR100 datasets~\cite{netzer2011reading,krizhevsky2009learning}.
+To compare our method with existing FL and SSFL methods, we follow the standard communication efficient FL setting, which was originally used in FedAvg~\cite{mcmahan2017communication} and widely adopted by following works, such as \cite{liang2020think, acar2021federated, diao2021heterofl}.
 We have $100$ clients throughout our experiments, and the activity rate per communication round is $C = 0.1$.
-For IID data partition, we uniformly assign the same number of data examples to each client.
-For a balanced Non-IID data partition, we make sure each client has data at most from $K$ classes, and the sample size of each class is the same.
-We set $K=2$ because it is the most label-skewed case for classification, and it has been evaluated in \citep{liang2020think, acar2021federated, diao2021heterofl}.
-For unbalanced Non-IID data partition, we sample data for each client from a Dirichlet distribution $\operatorname{Dir(\alpha)}$ \citep{hsu2019measuring, acar2021federated}.
-As $\alpha \rightarrow \infty$, this reduces to IID data partition.
+We uniformly assign the same number of data examples for IID data partition to each client.
+For a balanced Non-IID data partition, we ensure each client has data at most from $K$ classes and the sample size of each class is the same.
+We set $K=2$ because it is the most label-skewed case for classification, and it has been evaluated in \cite{liang2020think, acar2021federated, diao2021heterofl}.
+For unbalanced Non-IID data partition, we sample data for each client from a Dirichlet distribution $\operatorname{Dir(\alpha)}$ \cite{hsu2019measuring, acar2021federated}.
+As $\alpha \rightarrow \infty$, it reduces to IID data partition.
 We perform experiments with $\alpha = \{0.1, 0.3\}$.

-To compare our method with the state-of-the-art SSL methods, we follow the experimental setup in \citep{sohn2020fixmatch}.
-We use Wide ResNet28x2 \citep{zagoruyko2016wide} as our backbone model for CIFAR10 and SVHN datasets and Wide ResNet28x2 for CIFAR100 datasets throughout our experiments.
+To compare our method with the state-of-the-art SSL methods, we follow the experimental setup in \cite{sohn2020fixmatch}.
+We use Wide ResNet28x2 \cite{zagoruyko2016wide} as our backbone model for CIFAR10 and SVHN datasets and Wide ResNet28x8 for CIFAR100 datasets throughout our experiments.
 The number of labeled data at the server for CIFAR10, SVHN, and CIFAR100 datasets $N_{\mathcal{S}}$ are $\{250,4000\}$, $\{100,2500\}$, and $\{2500,10000\}$ respectively.
-We conduct four random experiments for all the datasets with different seeds, and the standard errors are shown inside the parentheses for tables and by error bars in figures.
+We conduct four random experiments for all the datasets with different seeds, and the standard errors are shown inside the parentheses for tables and by error bars in the figures.
 We demonstrate our experimental results in Table~\ref{tab:result} and the learning curves of CIFAR10, SVNH, and CIFAR100 datasets in Figure~\ref{fig:cifar10},~\ref{fig:svhn}, and~\ref{fig:cifar100}.
 Further details are included in the Appendix.